rationalagents/gemstateio-groups/README.md

 Tech creative groups in Idaho with purpose, locations, and frequency

 ## Mission
-### Foster connections between tech creatives in all parts of Idaho
+gemstate.io fosters connections between tech creatives in all parts of Idaho.
 This repository feeds the mission by providing updated and comprehensive data on tech "meetups" that transcend Idaho's internal boundaries.
 We want people meeting up and doing great things with reckless abandon.

 Reckful abandon is also OK.